UrbanCode/Deploy-docs/docs/com.udeploy.doc/topics/jre_change.md

     **Note:** The value of the JAVA\_HOME system variable must match the value of the install.java.home property.

+    **Note:** If you are upgrading to Java 9 or above and are moving off Oracle Java to AdoptOpenJDK you must manually remove the -Djava.endorsed.dir entry from the server\_install/bin/set\_env file.

 4. If the server is running as a service on Windows:™
     1. Open the file server\_install\\bin\\service\\\_service.cmd in a text editor.
     2. Edit the line that starts with the code `set JAVA_HOME` to the path to the new JRE.